psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

   }
 }
 ```
-The input file listens for syslog's on both TCP and UDP at port 5120 and 5140.
+This input file listens for syslog's on both TCP and UDP at port 5120 and 5140.

-Syslog filter file: ```/etc/logstash/conf.d/10-syslog.conf```
+Syslog filter file: `/etc/logstash/conf.d/10-syslog.conf`
 ```
 elk@stack:~$ more /etc/logstash/conf.d/10-syslog.conf
 filter {